garylirocks/quickrefs/azure-sql.markdown

 **Proportional fill**

-DB engine writes data to files proportionally, eg. writing 1G data to a DB with two data files, 10GB and 1GB each, first file gets 900MB, the latter gets 100MB
+- DB engine writes data to files proportionally, eg. writing 1G data to a DB with two data files, 10GB and 1GB each, first file gets 900MB, the latter gets 100MB
+  - Happens within a filegroup
+  - Each file gets a "skip_target" value based on its size, "1" means no skip

-The large file could be a bottleneck
+- The large file could be a bottleneck

 **Files and filegroups**